Division Chief for General Internal Medicine

 - Improving health in our community as a model for the nation; and

 - Redesigning the academic health environment to better serve society.

-The Department of Internal Medicine is home to 129 faculty and 68 residents per year, which includes a Primary Care Track and a Distinctions Track in Care Transformation, plus 5 preliminary interns in Medicine.
+The Department of Internal Medicine is home to 129 faculty and 68 residents, which includes a Primary Care Track and a Distinctions Track in Care Transformation, plus 5 preliminary interns in Medicine.
 The Department is comprised of 11 Divisions, and collaborates closely with other Departments in the School of Medicine and across the UT Austin Campus.
+The Division of General Internal Medicine is comprised of 14 faculty, along with supporting staff members.
 We are partnered with a number of care delivery organizations in the Austin / Travis County community, including the Seton-Ascension system, Community Care, and the Department of Veterans Affairs.
 Dell Seton Medical Center (DSMC) is a 220-bed, safety net, Level 1 Trauma Center, and serves as the inpatient training facility for our residents.

-Development of a strong primary care presence and infrastructure for care delivery, education, and research is essential for meeting the goals of Dell Medical School.
+Development of a strong primary care presence and infrastructure for care delivery, education, and research are essential for meeting the goals of Dell Medical School.

 ESSENTIAL DUTIES AND RESPONSIBILITIES